Sandra A. James-Yi

 Principal Consultant / DVM, PhD, DABT, DABVT / Richmond

-Dr. Sandra James-Yi is a Veterinary Toxicologist with more than 30 years of experience in private practice, academia, and industry.
-She holds two doctorates: a Doctor of Veterinary Medicine (D.V.M.) and a Doctor of Philosophy (Ph.D.) in natural resources and environmental sciences.
+Dr. Sandra James-Yi is a Toxicologist with more than 30 years of experience in private practice, academia, and industry.
+She holds two doctorates: a Doctor of Veterinary Medicine (D.V.M.) and a Doctor of Philosophy (Ph.D.) in Natural Resources and Environmental Sciences.
 She is a diplomate of both the American Board of Toxicology and the American Board of Veterinary Toxicology and a full member of the American Veterinary Medical Association, Society of Toxicology, and American Association of Veterinary Laboratory Diagnosticians.

-Her toxicological expertise spans human and animal exposure and the adverse effects related to toxic plants, pesticides, endocrine disruptors, mycotoxins, quaternary ammonium compounds, heavy metals, smokeless tobacco products, personal care products, and environmental chemical, microbial, entomological, and zoonotic disease exposure.
+Her expertise spans human, animal, and environmental exposure and the resulting adverse effects from a wide breadth of toxicants, including, but not limited to, plant and mushroom toxins, zootoxins, pesticides, endocrine disruptors, mycotoxins, quaternary ammonium compounds, heavy metals, smokeless tobacco products, dietary supplements, personal care products, and recreational, nutritional, and prescribed drugs.

-She has extensive experience in clinical veterinary medicine and surgery, veterinary medical toxicology, human and animal nutritional product safety, personal care product safety, and environmental toxicology.
+She has extensive experience in clinical veterinary medicine and surgery, veterinary medical toxicology, human and animal nutritional product safety, as well as microbial, entomologic, acarologic, and zoonotic disease exposure.

 In academia, Dr. James-Yi has held academic faculty positions developing the toxicology curricula for professional and graduate students and has been involved in collaborative research as well as public health and extension services.